4.3 Lists

 Bullet lists are the most commonly used kind of list.
 They are effective when

-• you want to emphasize two or more items,
+• you want to emphasize two or more items in a series,

 • you can place the items in any order (no particular order is required), and when